Plan Z By Zola Review - 5 Things You Need to Know

-Plan Z by Zola has made some positive waves in the dieting world, so we did an in-depth review of the system.
-We examined the ingredients, the side-effects, and the clinical research for the diet; we also investigated customer-service quality.
-We then explored hundreds of reviews from around the web to give you the most well-rounded explanation and recommendation possible.
+We’re all searching for the best diet product.
+Plan Z by Zola has made some positive waves in the dieting world, so we did an in-depth review of the system, examining the ingredients, side effects, clinical research and customer service quality.
+We then explored hundreds of comments and forum posts from around the web.
+Finally, we condensed and refined to give you the bottom line.

-First, Plan Z is a diet system that limits calories and provides recipes for make-at-home meals.
-Plan Z restricts users to 800 calories per day, cuts out sugary and processed foods, and supplements the diet with a homeopathic spray applied beneath the tongue 4 times per day.
-Included in the $647 plan are 6 bottles of the homeopathic supplement (ZR50), a binder full of recipes and printed material, and regular coaching emails.
-The meals are made to resemble regular meals, just smaller.
-One could even cook enough of a recipe for the whole family and just save a small portion for him/herself.
+To start, Plan Z by Zola is a diet system that limits calories and provides ideas for make-at-home meals.
+It restricts users to 800, cuts out sugary and processed foods and supplements with a homeopathic spray applied beneath the tongue four times per day.
+Included in the $647 plan are six bottles of ZR50, a binder full of recipes and printed material and regular coaching emails.

-Plan Z, which was launched in 2009, is available from planzdiet.com.
-We like the focus on creating a large calorie deficit while maintaining the guise of eating normal meals (no replacement shakes), but read on . . .
+Plan Z by Zola, which was launched in 2009, is available from planzdiet.com.
+We like the focus on creating a large calorie deficit while maintaining the guise of eating normal meals, but read on…

 “It is VERY expensive!
 They say that it is so you can be connected to the “Zola Blog, forums” etc. There is NOT much on the blog or forums to really justify the cost,” says one review.